 Evaluate Your Risk Factors and Triggers

-Another thing to think about is how likely you are to return.
 Environmental, social, or personal factors and genetic, mental health, or trauma-related factors may exist.

-For example, let’s say you have a history of alcoholism in your family, a co-occurring mental illness, a history of abuse or violence, a stressful or unstable living situation, low self-esteem, or a lack of social support.
-If you have these risk factors, you may be more likely to return than someone who doesn’t have them.
+One of my clients has a history of alcoholism in his family, a co-occurring mental illness, a history of abuse or violence, a stressful or unstable living situation, low self-esteem, or a lack of social support.

 You may be more likely to relapse if you drink when you’re miserable, lonely, anxious, or around certain people, places, or things.